-In this paper, using a recent firm-level survey conducted by UNIDO in 19 Sub-Saharan through which the multinational enterprises have an impact on the local firms: products'

-African countries, we analyse the main characteristics that can make domestic firms in Submarket, input availability and costs, access to finance, export opportunities.
+In this paper, using a recent firm-level survey conducted by UNIDO in 19 Sub-Saharan African countries, we analyse the main characteristics that can make domestic firms in Sub-Saharan Africa (net) 'winners' or 'losers' from the presence of FDI and explore the channels through which the multinational enterprises have an impact on the local firms: products' market, input availability and costs, access to finance, export opportunities.
 Finally, we analyse the strategic reactions of domestic firms induced by the presence of foreign affiliates.